-Later, and following some initial engine test work, the Type 101 had its armament removed and received some cleaning-up modifications.
-These included a fairing over the rear cockpit and revised interplane struts being fitted prior to being entered in the 1928 King’s Cup Air Race.
+Later, and following some initial engine test work, the Bristol Type 101 had its armament removed and received some cleaning-up modifications.
+These included a fairing over the rear cockpit, and revised interplane struts being fitted, prior to being entered in the 1928 King’s Cup Air Race.
 At the same time, the ailerons were installed on the upper wing and removed from the lower wing.

-After the race, the type continued to support the development of the Mercury engine.
-It was also used for demonstrations of the Bristol Mercury engine until it came to grief on 29th November 1929 following an in-flight failure of the wing centre-section during a high-speed test dive.
+After the race, the Bristol Type 101 continued to support the development of the Bristol Mercury engine where it was used for demonstrations.
+Unfortunately, it came to grief on 29th November 1929, following an in-flight failure of the wing centre-section during a high-speed test dive.

-The pilot (C.R.L Shaw) escaped this accident by use of his parachute, becoming the fourth civilian pilot to become a member of the Caterpillar Club.
+The pilot (C.R.L Shaw) escaped by use of his parachute, becoming the fourth ever civilian pilot to become a member of the Caterpillar Club.